jnwilliams/DrawL/datasheet/README.md

+Below is the datasheet for the dataset included in this work.
+For more information on any aspect, feel free to reach out to: "jnwillia (at) cs (dot) cmu (dot) edu"

 Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.
-Markdown copied from: [[https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template.git]]
+Markdown copied from: [https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template.git]

 Jump to section: